ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ### When cleaning walls is necessary?

 It is advised especially, if there are greasy stains on the surface.
 It occurs most often in the kitchen, as the oil you use for cooking easily spreads onto the walls.
-Wall washing is also suggested before painting a children's room, as children like touching walls with ther hands, which are not always clean.
+Wall washing is also suggested before painting a children's room, as children like touching walls with their hands, which are not always clean.

 **Washing walls before painting prevents the paint from peeling off.** It should also be done, if you noticed the following substances on the walls: